AriFordsham/GHCWiki/design/build-system.md

   from source to .a/.so, including preprocessing (hsc2hs et. al.).

 - Use Cabal to preprocess the .cabal file and generate metadata in the form of Makefile bindings for our build system to use.
+We plan to generate **only** Makefile bindings this way; we will not generate Makefile **rules** or shell commands.
+All Makefile code and shell commands will be in plain honest-to-goodness Makefiles.

 - Use Cabal to generate the InstalledPackageInfo.